Residues of a tropical zeta function for convex domains: Basic geometry in dimension two

 \subsection{The integral--boundary identity}

 We now assemble the global identity.
-Starting from the rectangular support box \(R\), we insert the remaining supporting lines in Stern--Brocot order.
-The rectangle identity gives the initial contribution, while the one-cut identity shows that each newly inserted support line subtracts exactly one term of the boundary Dirichlet series.
+Starting from the minimal model \(\widehat\Omega\), we insert the remaining supporting lines in Stern--Brocot order.
+The minimal-model formula gives the initial contribution, while the one-cut identity shows that each inserted support line subtracts exactly one term of the boundary Dirichlet series.

-\begin{proof}[Proof of theorem \ref{thm:integral-boundary}] Let \(\widehat\Omega\) be the minimal model of \(\Omega\).
+\begin{proof}[Proof of Theorem~\ref{thm:integral-boundary}] Let \(\widehat\Omega\) be the minimal model of \(\Omega\).
 By construction, \(\Omega\) is obtained from \(\widehat\Omega\) by a sequence of unimodular corner cuts in Stern--Brocot order.
-Let \(\Omega^{(N)}\) be the polygon obtained from $\Omega^{(N-1)}$ by cutting all unimodular triangles by lines supporting $\Omega$ starting with $\Omega^{(0)}=\widehat\Omega$ -- see Figure \ref{fig:cuttingtrianglespentagon} for an example.
-We have the following chain of inclusions:
+Let \(\Omega^{(N)}\) be the polygon obtained after the first \(N\) generations of cuts, with

-At each step, one inserts the mediant supporting line between two neighboring supporting lines with inward primitive normals \((a,b)\) and \((c,d)\), where \(ad-bc=1\) -- see Figure \ref{fig:cuttingtrianglespentagon} for an example.
-After an affine change of coordinates in \(\operatorname{SL}(2,\ZZ)\), the two old supporting lines become
+At each step, one inserts the mediant supporting line between two neighboring supporting lines with inward primitive normals \((a,b)\) and \((c,d)\), where \(ad-bc=1\).
+After an affine change of coordinates in \(\mathrm{SL}(2,\Z)\), the two old supporting lines become

 and the new supporting line becomes